learn-co-curriculum/microservices-patterns-chapters-3-4/README.md

     3. Finish processing after returning a response

+## Questions / Observations:

+* If we went for an API-first approach, what would that look like for us?
+Could there be a software design phase?
+Does that work with Agile?

+* The author talks a lot about using Java, GoLang, and .NET for microservices.
+How are we thinking about our future services?
+Will they be all Elixir?
+Will there be other languages?
+(Is Ruby dead???)

+* With all this hexagonal design, is anyone else reminded of Settlers of Catan?

+* What REST level are we?
+Also, what’s the deal with HATEOAS?
+Do people actually want that?
+It sounds insane.

+* Are there places in our codebase where we should be using a circuit-breaker pattern right now?

+* Regarding the service discovery, is that because we would want to communicate over  a private network rather than a public one?

 <p class='util--hide'>View <a href='https://learn.co/lessons/microservices-patterns-chapters-3-4'>Microservices Patterns - Chapters 3 & 4</a> on Learn.co and start learning to code for free.</p>